By using this site, you agree to the Privacy Policy and Terms of Use.

 Why it works

 Daily sprints build stamina.
 The weekly deep session builds structure.
 Cal Newport’s Deep Work shows that extended bouts of distraction-free concentration produce higher-quality work and faster learning.
-The session gives you permission to think in depth, which is where creative discipline and breakthrough ideas live.
+The session permits you to think in depth, which is where creative discipline and breakthrough ideas live.
 (Cal Newport: Deep Work)

 How to schedule & protect it